slatedocs/slate/source/includes/collecting_funds/_collections.md

 # Collections

 Beyonic uses the term "Collections" for payments you receive (or collect) from mobile subscribers.
-See [how collections work](http://support.beyonic.com/how-beyonic-makes-collections-easier/) for more information.
+See the [Beyonic collections guide](https://support.beyonic.com/beyonic-collections-receive-mobile-money-through-beyonic) for more information.

 When the user sends in a payment, it will create a collection object that you can access via the Collections API using the methods shown below.

 The collections api endpoint is:
   <aside class="notice">https://app.beyonic.com/api/collections</aside>

-**NOTE: If you want to initiate new collections, use the [Collection Requests API](#collection-requests-get-paid).
+**NOTE: If you want to initiate new collections, use the [Collection Requests API](#collection-requests.
 The collections api only allows you to view funds that have already been sent to you.**

 ## The Collection object